ibmz-community-cloud/zML/README.md

 In this example, a retail company wants to boost sales of outdoor activities related products.
 You will use Visual Model Builder to create a classification model using historical data that resides in DB2 for z/OS.
 This model is then used to predict the probability of a customer buying a tent based on the customer’s profile.

-1. Start building a logistic regression model.
+1. Start building a logistic regression model

     1. Click ‘Go’ to access the Machine Learning for z/OS portal